officialputuid/toolsig/README.md

+## This file was changed originally by I Putu Jaya Adi Pranata, if I find this file but upload it to a place other than Github, I am not responsible for anything that happens.
+Thank you for being faithful to using this toolsig.

 ## INSTAGRAM TOOLS
 * Instagram Tools Based on NodeJS (This script or code was created by ccocot - Aldi Nugraha).
 * Tools (BomLikeTarget,Botlike1,Botlike2,Dellallphoto,Fah,Fftauto,Flaauto,Flmauto,Unfollall,Unfollnotfollback).